To cover a permutohedron

-\begin{theorem} If $n \geq 3$ is odd, a vertex cover of $P_n$ must have size at least $n$.
-If $n \geq 4$ is even, a vertex cover of $P_n$ must have size at least $n-1$. \end{theorem}
+\begin{corollary} If $n \geq 3$ is odd, a vertex cover of $P_n$ must have size at least $n$.
+If $n \geq 4$ is even, a vertex cover of $P_n$ must have size at least $n-1$. \end{corollary}

-Our proof gives an algebraic criterion on $A$ ensuring that any vertex cover of $P_A$ has size at least $n$.
+\begin{proof}[Proof of Corollary~\ref{main}] The statement for $n\ge 3$ odd is an immediate consequence of Theorem~\ref{thm:main} by counting.
+When $n\ge 4$ is even, the bound $n-1$ follows from the odd-dimensional case and the reduction argument in \cite{hegedus2024covering} (paragraph after Conjecture~6). \end{proof}

+After circulating an earlier draft, we learned that Pawlowski~\cite{pawlowski2024} recently proved a general result akin to Theorem~\ref{thm:main} with $P_n$ replaced by $P_A$, and it answers an earlier conjecture by Huang, McKinnon, and Satriano~\cite{huang2021fraction}.
+The proof in \cite{pawlowski2024} relied on the Bruhat order and the Sperner property.
+The authors in~\cite{huang2021fraction} proved their conjecture in some special cases by an analysis via algebraic geometry albeit not concluding Theorem~\ref{thm:main}.
+We shall analyze the same variety as in \cite{huang2021fraction} rather differently and obtain a shorter proof of Theorem~\ref{thm:main}.
+Our proof gives an algebraic criterion on $A$ ensuring that any non-trivial hyperplane contains at most $(n-1)!$ vertices of $P_A$.
 We write the elementary symmetric polynomial on $n$ variables of degree $d$ as By abuse of notation, we let $S_d(A)$ be the value of $S_d$ at a point whose coordinate is any permutation of $A$.
 We consider the following polynomial in one complex variable A \textit{critical point} of $F_A$ refers to a number $p$ such that $F'_A(p) = 0$.
 We define a \textit{critical value} of $F_A$ to be a number $v$ such that $F_A(p) + (-1)^n v = 0$ for some critical point $p$.
 By elementary algebra, $v$ is a critical value if and only if the equation $F_A(z) + (-1)^n v = 0$ has a multiple root.
 By elementary calculus, $F_A$ actually has $n-1$ distinct real critical points interlaced between the consecutive elements in $A$.
 Hence, all critical values of $F_A$ are real numbers, though not necessarily distinct.
 The importance of complex numbers will be evident in the proof of our criterion.

-\begin{theorem} If there are $n-1$ distinct critical values of $F_A$, then a vertex cover of $P_A$ must have size at least $n$. \end{theorem}
+\begin{theorem} Assume that $F_A$ has $n-1$ distinct critical values.
+Then every affine hyperplane $H\subset \mathbb{R}^n$ with $H\neq H_A$ contains at most $(n-1)!$ vertices of $P_A$.
+In particular, any vertex cover of $P_A$ has size at least $n$. \end{theorem}

-We first deduce Theorem~\ref{main} from Theorem~\ref{general}.
-Moreover, as a consequence of Theorem~\ref{general}, $P_A$ generated by a generic $A$ would require at least $n$ elements in its vertex cover.
+As a consequence, $P_A$ generated by a generic $A$ would require at least $n$ elements in its vertex cover, see Proposition~1.6 in \cite{huang2021fraction} for a different proof of this fact.
+As another consequence, when $A = \{a_1<a_2<a_3<a_4\}$, we can easily argue that the existence of a size-three vertex cover of $P_A$ implies $a_1+a_4 = a_2+a_3$ by applying Theorem~\ref{general}.
+We first deduce Theorem~\ref{thm:main}.

-\begin{proof}[Proof of Theorem~\ref{main}]
+\begin{proof}[Proof of Theorem~\ref{thm:main}]

 Let $n \geq 3$ be odd and write $F_{n} = F_{[n]}$.
 According to Theorem~\ref{general}, it suffices to verify that $F_n$ has $n-1$ distinct critical values.
 We consider the real polynomial $G_n(x) = \prod_{j\in [n]} (x-j)$ and notice that $G_n(x) = F_n(x) - n!$.
 Hence, the critical points of $G_n$ coincide with those of $F_n$, and it suffices to prove $G_n$ has $n-1$ distinct critical values.